 I teach the following workshops and classes.
-For a schedule of my upcoming workshops and online courses, check out Upcoming.

 Master Class in Scene Writing – This fast-paced online course focuses on crafting strong and effective scenes.
 Lessons include understanding scene goals; scene planning; using a scene checklist; scene types (action, dialogue, romance/sex, contemplative, fight, etc.); and scene openings and closings.
 The coursework will include writing scenes from prompts and from existing work.
 A completed manuscript is not necessary but pre-written scenes may be used for some exercises.

 Master Class in Story Arcs -This online course examines story and character arcs in short stories, standalones, and book series.
 Topics: plot points to create tension; set pieces to deliver depth and emotion; subtext; origin stories from comic books; archetypes from mythology; dramatic structure from plays and screenwriting; and the hero/heroine’s external and internal journeys.
 It is not necessary to have a completed manuscript for this course.
 Assignments will be taken from your own work, with a few original or borrowed examples.

 Mastering the Art of Self-Editing – To help novelists and short story artists view their work with a sharp and critical eye via strategies to strengthen craft, style and technique.
 Writers will learn revision skills addressing characters and consistency; central ideas and story arcs; and the depth and relevance that capture readers.

 Better Beginnings – How does an author capture readers?
 With an engaging, enticing and exciting story opening.
 This workshop focuses on how to introduce the world of the story, meet the characters, establish a theme, and present a story problem worth experiencing and solving.